anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 Profile Extensions are also suitable for the HV Profile Extensions;
 however, the hypervisor and BIOS settings will be different (see table below) and hence there will be a need for different host profiles.
-Table :ref:`Configuration of High Performance Flavor Capabilities` gives examples of three different host profiles; one each for HV, HD and HS Profile Extensions.
+Table `Configuration of High Performance Flavor Capabilities`_ gives examples of three different host profiles; one each for HV, HD and HS Profile Extensions.

 .. _Configuration of High Performance Flavor Capabilities:

 .. list-table:: Configuration of High Performance Flavor Capabilities
    :widths: 15 29 12 12 12
    :header-rows: 2